 Use contrasting colours to highlight important features.
 Colour variation helps learners with low vision to distinguish and recognise components of a 3D printed object.

-To print in two colours with a standard FDM printer, the design needs to be made in two parts (1 per colour) and the printer needs to be dual head.
+To print in two colours with a standard FDM printer, the design needs to be made in two parts (1 per colour) and the printer needs to have dual printing nozzles.

 It is also possible to stop a print part way and change the filament so that the base and top of the model are in contrasting colours.